How long does a Gaming Laptop Last 2022 [Updated]

 Do gaming laptops last longer than standard laptops?

-When compared to regular laptops, gaming laptops are at a considerable disadvantage due to all the heavy machinery, compromised battery life, and the demand for increased maintenance that arrives with it.
+Yes!
+When compared to regular laptops, gaming laptops are at a considerable advantage due to all the heavy machinery, better battery life, and high performance to make them fit for intense gaming sessions.
 Regular laptops, however, are not equipped with up-to-date GPUs/CPUs etc. It is because they are not deemed for roles such as gaming, graphic designing, or video editing.
 They are perfect for day-to-day activities like emailing, making excel sheets, to name a few.
-For the same reason, they are relatively low maintenance, consume comparatively less charge and do not require component replacement as frequently as gaming laptops do.
+If maintained properly and invested in the mid-range to high-range of gaming laptop, they can last longer than the standard laptops.

 Does gaming on a laptop reduce its life?